 These improvements will be accomplished through a conservation systems approach to manage and optimize nitrogen and phosphorous within fields to minimize runoff and reduce downstream nutrient loading.
 NRCS will provide producers assistance with a system of practices that will control soil erosion, improve soil quality, and provide wildlife habitat while managing runoff and drainage water for improved water quality.

 The Initiative builds on the past efforts of producers, NRCS, partners, and other State and Federal agencies in the 13-State Initiative area to address nutrient loading in the Mississippi River Basin.
 Nutrient loading contributes to both local water quality problems and the hypoxic zone in the Gulf of Mexico.
-The 12 participating States are Arkansas, Kentucky, Illinois, Indiana, Iowa, Louisiana, Minnesota, Mississippi, Missouri, Ohio, South Dakota, Tennessee, and Wisconsin.
+The participating states are Arkansas, Kentucky, Illinois, Indiana, Iowa, Louisiana, Minnesota, Mississippi, Missouri, Ohio, South Dakota, Tennessee, and Wisconsin.

 NRCS accepts and processes MRBI applications on a continuous basis.
 However, NRCS sets dates to prioritize applications as funding allows.
-The first batching and ranking of applications for fiscal year 2014 is Oct.
-4, 2013.
-The second cutof date for batching and ranking applications is Feb.
-21, 2014.
-Contact your local NRCS office for more details.

 For the Slocum Creek Watershed, the third batching and ranking of applications for fiscal year 2016 is August 5, 2016.